dwallener/EntropicaPublic/README.md

 ### v001

-The source code for the first Entropica paper
+The source code for the first Entropica paper.
 The model itself is in v000/quantum_lm.py

 https://github.com/dwallener/EntropicaPublic/blob/main/v001/quantum_lm.py